-Making a pesto is really simple, and I often make all kinds of pesto in my kitchen, including this amazing vegan basil pesto, vegan fennel fronds pesto, and green garlic pesto.
-Pesto is a great sauce for pasta, of course, but it also works really well as a dressing for roasted veggies.
+This carrot top pesto works great as a sauce for pasta, of course, but it also works really well as a dressing for roasted veggies.
 I toss it with roasted carrots and sometimes with air-fried potatoes for a really delicious side.
-Or you can slather it on crusty bread for bruschetta.
+Or slather it on crusty Italian bread for bruschetta.

 What are carrot tops or carrot greens?

 Carrot tops or greens are simply the leaves of the carrot that grow above the ground.
-They are rather pretty, a little bit like parsley to look at, with a slightly bitter, grassy flavor.
+They are pretty, a little bit like parsley to look at, with a slightly bitter, grassy flavor.

-Why eat the carrot tops?
+Why eat carrot tops?

 Like carrots, which are a nutrition powerhouse, carrot tops are packed with vitamins A and C (they have six times as much vitamin C as the roots), fiber, calcium and iron.
 They are also high in potassium, an important nutrient for reducing blood pressure and keeping your heart healthy.
 The nutrients in carrot greens are also said to improve bone mineral density, reducing the risk for osteoporosis.